A child and mother trust but are abused by a cruel man.

 I will not hide.
 I can flee.

-I have learned hard lessons.
+I've learned hard lessons.

-That mean only climbs so high.
+Mean only climbs so high.

-As I leave violent storms behind,
+I leave violent storms behind,

-a rainbow of promises paint a free sky.
+a rainbow of promises paint my sky.

 By Kathie Stehr